zdravkov/kendo-docs/tutorials/PHP/build-apps-with-kendo-ui-and-php-2.md

 ---
-nav_title: Intro to Building Apps with Kendo UI And PHP Part 2
+title: Intro to Building Apps with Kendo UI And PHP Part 2
-title: Second tutorial for Kendo UI PHP app development
+page_title: Second tutorial for Kendo UI PHP app development
 description: This tutorial demonstrates the next steps you take for building your Kendo UI PHP application.
 ---